laurent85v/archuseriso/readme.md

 GPT disk image
 --------------
-The GPT disk image is a bootable disk image for USB flash drives and USB disks with persistence enabled.
+The GPT disk image is a bootable disk image with persistence builtin.
 Write image directly to the usb drive.
-Free space on device can be used for creating new partitions for data storage or other usages.
+Free space on the device can be used for creating additional partitions for other usages.

 Copy the gpt disk image to the usb device, e.g. as root with a usb device on /dev/sdc:

     # pv aui-xfce-linux_6_2_8-fr_FR-0327-x64.img > /dev/sdc

 Since the disk image and the usb disk capacity are not the same size it is necessary to fix the gpt table size on the usb disk.
-You can use the following command, knowing that fdisk or gparted can also fix it.
+You can use the following command. fdisk or gparted can also fix it.

 Note the 3 dashes of the undocumented parted command option `---pretend-input-tty`:

     echo Fix | sudo parted /dev/sdc ---pretend-input-tty print

-The partition size for persistence is only 128 MiB.
-You need to resize the partition for persistence to the desired size.
-Gparted allows you to do this easily.
+The partition size configured for persistence is only 128 MiB.
+You need to resize the partition according to your needs.
+Gparted can do that easily.

 Help [Writing Disk Image](https://wiki.archlinux.org/title/USB_flash_installation_medium#Using_basic_command_line_utilities)